The Gulf Islands are home to many renowned poets, and authors of both fiction and non-fiction works.

-Salt Spring is also home to award-winning humour writer and CBC broadcaster Arthur Black, who shares his wit and generous spirit at various events throughout the year.
+Salt Spring Island is where you’ll find people like award-winning humour writer and CBC broadcaster Arthur Black, who shares his wit and generous spirit at various events throughout the year.

-Other Salt Spring literary names to watch for include Ron Wright, Kathy Page, Robert Hilles, Mona Fertig, Kevin Patterson, Derek Lundy, Peter Levitt and George Sipos.
+Other Salt Spring literary names to watch for include Brian Brett, Ron Wright, Kathy Page, Robert Hilles, Mona Fertig, Kevin Patterson, Derek Lundy, Peter Levitt, Roger Brunt and George Sipos.
+As of December 2012, their books are part of the collection at the new Salt Spring library on McPhillips Avenue in Ganges, which has quickly become a community hub.

-Mayne Island writers include Robert Harlow and Grant Buday.
-Buday's latest book, Stranger on a Strange Island – From Main Street to Mayne Island, is an enlightening and humourous read for city dwellers pondering a move to the islands.
+Mayne Island writers include Robert Harlow, who in 2012 released Faraday Comes Home: A Novel, and Grant Buday, whose 2011 novel Stranger on a Strange Island – From Main Street to Mayne Island is an enlightening and humourous read for city dwellers pondering a move to the islands.

-Galiano Island is a rich literary centre, and Galiano Island Books hosted its third annual Galiano Literary Festival in February of 2012.
+Galiano Island is a rich literary centre, with writers such as Audrey Thomas and Linda Richards, and Galiano Island Books hosted its fourth annual Galiano Literary Festival in February of 2013.

-Pender Island's authors include crime novelist and Dashiell Hammett award-winner William Deverell, and Andrea and David Spalding.
+Pender Island’s authors include crime novelist and Dashiell Hammett award-winner William Deverell, Zoe Landale, and Andrea and David Spalding.
+The Spaldings’ latest book is a beautiful cookbook and celebration of Gulf Islands food called Seasonings: Flavours of the Southern Gulf Islands.

 Stephen Hume now calls Saturna Island home, with his latest work the 2011 book of essays called A Walk with the Rainy Sisters: In Praise of British Columbia's Places.